mulesoft-consulting/zipkin-connector/README.md

 ```
 ## Installation
 ### Mule connector
-Open Anypoint Studio, go to Help → Install New Software and add Zipkin Logger Update Site.
+Download UpdateSite.zip from https://github.com/mulesoft-consulting/zipkin-connector/tree/master/zipkin-logger-connector/target and unzip it.
+Then, point to the directory from Anypoint Studio, go to Help → Install New Software and add Zipkin Logger Update Site as file://<path>/UpdateSite.
 This will allow you to find the version to install.
-The update site is https://github.com/mulesoft-consulting/zipkin-connector/tree/master/zipkin-logger-connector/target/update-site

 ### Zipkin server
 Described in details [here](https://github.com/openzipkin/zipkin#quick-start).